The Breede River

 The Breede River is navigable by small boats, it is a popular location for river rafting tours, cruises and other water sports.

-The river is popular with anglers, rainbow trout dominate the mountain tributaries such as the Elandsplaat, Holsloot and Molenaars rivers, however brown trout dominate the upper Witte River.
+The river is popular with anglers, and rainbow trout dominate the mountain tributaries such as the Elandsplaat, Holsloot and Molenaars rivers; however, brown trout dominate the upper Witte River.
 The Breede River supports carp, smallmouth bass, catfish and some whitefish

 Fishing code of practice